Professionalism

 Passive aggression

 The least professional behavior is passive-aggressively agreeing to something you disagree with.
 This should be avoided at all costs!
-Passive aggression is nothing more than a combination of avoiding conflict and accepting responsibility.
+Passive aggression is nothing more than a combination of avoiding conflict and refusing responsibility.
 When a disagreement arises, you will - whether or not a compromise is reached - sooner or later have three choices:

-• Honestly convince, agree, take responsibility
+- Honestly get convinced, agree, take responsibility

-• You stand your ground, you refuse, you maintain conflict
+- You stand your ground, you refuse, you maintain conflict

-• You don’t want to take responsibility, but you don’t want to maintain conflict either, so you passive-aggressively agree.
+- You don’t want to take responsibility, but you don’t want to maintain conflict either, so you passive-aggressively agree.

 Passive aggression is easy to recognize.
 Phrases such as “Have it your way, but I’m telling you upfront, it’s not going to work”, “You know you’re the boss”, or “Who am I to say?” are common.